 Survivorship Rights of Spouses and Children

 When someone passes away, the surviving spouse or children will typically inherit jointly held assets like property, bank accounts, or vehicles.
 In many cases, these assets do not need to go through probate and will be passed onto the surviving co-owner upon the death of the other owner.
+However, it is not uncommon for heirs and family members to challenge the surviving co-owner’s claim to the assets.

 After the decedent’s death, other heirs may argue that the surviving co-owner was only meant to assist with certain responsibilities and that the asset should be divided among all heirs rather than being left in their sole possession.